zzzachzzz/zzzachzzz.github.io/_posts/dockerizing-a-mern-app-for-development-and-production.md

 * `docker-compose.override.yml` - The dev config overrides
 * `docker-compose.prod.yml` - The prod config overrides

-As shown in the Docker Compose docs linked above, multiple compose files can be specified with the `-f` like so (also see `docker-compose --help`):
+As shown in the Docker Compose docs linked above, multiple compose files can be specified with `-f` like so (also see `docker-compose --help`):
 `docker-compose -f docker-compose.yml -f docker-compose.prod.yml [COMMAND] [ARGS...]`

-Compose files specified are read from left to write, which mean `docker-compose.prod.yml` will be read last, giving it priority over our base `docker-compose.yml`.
+Compose files specified are read from left to right, which means `docker-compose.prod.yml` will be read last, giving it priority over our base `docker-compose.yml`.

 If no files are specified with `-f`, Docker will do this:
 `docker-compose -f docker-compose.yml -f docker-compose.override.yml [COMMAND] [ARGS...]`